acockrell/go-multi-builder/docs/configuration.md

 ### Production Release Configuration

-Optimized binaries for all major platforms:
+Optimized binaries for all major platforms with full artifacts:

 ```bash
 # release.conf